 • doel is om macht terug te geven aan wetenschap?
 Hoe gaat dat?

-(HANS) No, we aim for something a lot bigger 😊 We consider the lack of open science and the dependency on publishers as a symptom of larger problems. [enter slide with 4 points] Specifically, the current scientific system (1) stimulates hypercompetition such that 100 scientists around the world are competing to be the first to come up with an idea, whereas the world would benefit a lot more if those 100 scientists would collaborate to address the world’s biggest problems, (2) obstructs and delays the dissemination of scientific knowledge, not just by paywalls, but also by causing researchers to withhold their ideas until they are published, (3) is elitist and exclusive such that scientists mainly focus on issues that help them publish in academic journals and that are of interest to academics rather than what would be relevant for practice, and (4) relates to the health epidemic in science, where early career researchers cope 3 times as much with depression and anxiety compared to the average population.
+(HANS) No, we aim for something a lot bigger 😊 We consider the lack of open science and the dependency on publishers as a symptom of larger problems. [enter slide with 4 points] Specifically, the current scientific system (1) stimulates hypercompetition such that 100 scientists around the world are competing to be the first to come up with an idea, whereas the world would benefit a lot more if those 100 scientists would collaborate to address the world’s biggest problems, (2) obstructs and delays the dissemination of scientific knowledge, not just by paywalls, but also by causing researchers to withhold their ideas until they are published, (3) is elitist and exclusive such that scientists mainly focus on issues that help them publish in academic journals and that are of interest to academics rather than what would be relevant for practice, and (4) relates to the health epidemic in science, where early career researchers cope 6times as much with depression and anxiety compared to the general population.
 All these matters are related, so focusing on one specific issue provides a patchwork solution that may yield some improvement, but doesn’t solve the overall, systemic problems.
 (MARINO) We are therefore working on an entirely novel publication system that stimulates scientists to collaborate with each other as well as with practitioners in addressing and solving the world’s most pressing problems.
 And this happens in a way that they can immediately spread their ideas and insights in an open and for everyone accessible manner.
 Specifically, we are collaborating with Liberate Science, which is designing a digital platform where scientists as well as other stakeholders can ask questions and provide answers to those questions by publishing their research on that digital platform.
 Rather than outsmarting the other, the focus is on collectively trying to address whatever question or problem is presented.
 They don’t need to write papers anymore, because contributions can come in many forms and shapes: hypotheses, theories, datasets, data analyses, and even individual data points, drawings, videos, audio files – whatever.
 In reviewing each other’s contributions and responding to contributions, science becomes much more of a debate rather than the series of monologues that it currently is.
 Our online platform thus stimulates (1) collaboration, (2) provides a way in which scientists instantly disseminate their research, (3) it is not just open but actually inclusive in that any person in the world can access contributions as well as provide contributions, and (4) we think it can also address the health crisis because the focus on solving problems collaboratively by interacting with practitioners will reduce the competitiveness and provide more sense of meaning.

 • willen wetenschappers het wel?
 Het oude systeem geeft wetenschappers ook macht en aanzien?